lakshya001-AI/Gender_Prediction_By_Name/README.md

 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.

 Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
 This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.

+Gender Prediction By Name is a simple web application that predicts the likely gender associated with a given name using the [Genderize API](https://api.genderize.io/?name=${name}).
+This project is implemented using HTML, CSS, and JavaScript.
 ## Features

 - **Name-to-Gender Prediction:** Enter a name into the web application, and the Genderize API will be queried to provide the likely gender associated with that name.